Jean Baptiste Joseph Delambre: Biography

-In 1801, First Consul Napoléon Bonaparte took the presidency of the French Academy of Sciences and appointed Delambre its Permanent Secretary for the Mathematical Sciences, a post he held until his death.
+In 1801, First Consul Bonaparte took the presidency of the French Academy of Sciences and appointed Delambre its Permanent Secretary for the Mathematical Sciences, a post he held until his death.
 In 1803, he was elected a member of the American Philosophical Society in Philadelphia.

 After Méchain's death in 1804, he was appointed director of the Paris Observatory.
-He was also professor of Astronomy at the Collège de France.
+He was also professor of astronomy at the Collège de France.
 The same year he married Elisabeth-Aglaée Leblanc de Pommard, a widow with whom he had lived already for a long time.
 Her son, Achille-César-Charles de Pommard (1781–1807) assisted Delambre on several occasions in his astronomical and geodetical surveys, notably the measuring of the baselines for the meridian survey, and the latitude definition for Paris in December 1799 which was presented to the Conference of Savants.

-Delambre was one of the first astronomers to derive astronomical equations from analytical formulas, was the author of Delambre's Analogies and, after the age of 70, also the author of works on the history of astronomy like the Histoire de l'astronomie.
+Delambre was one of the first astronomers to derive astronomical equations from analytical formulas, was the author of Delambre's analogies and, after the age of 70, also the author of works on the history of astronomy like the Histoire de l'astronomie.
 He was a knight (chevalier) of the Order of Saint Michael and of the Légion d'honneur.
 His name is also one of the 72 names inscribed on the Eiffel tower.
 He was elected a Foreign Honorary Member of the American Academy of Arts and Sciences in 1822.

 Delambre died in 1822 and was interred in Père Lachaise Cemetery in Paris.
 The crater Delambre on the Moon is named after him.